 Upon submission of layout drawings and P&ID for approval: 40% T/T

 Upon completion of the commissioning and FAT, before shipping: 40% T/T.

 c.
 Payment Terms

 The first payment is due with the order, all other payments are due Net 7 days after the achievement of the given milestone.
-If the Client does not fulfil the terms of payment set out above, INCBIO may suspend performance of its services until such time as the Client has complied.
-This shall not affect any other remedies available to INCBIO, included but not limited to legal action. d.
+If the Client does not fulfill the terms of payment set out above, INCBIO may suspend the performance of its services until such time as the Client has complied.
+This shall not affect any other remedies available to INCBIO, including but not limited to legal action. d.
 Taxes

 f.
 Transport and Installation